OneSignal/OneSignal-Unity-SDK/OneSignalExample/Assets/OneSignal/MIGRATION_GUIDE_v3_to_v5.md

 # Known issues
 - Identity Verification
-    - We will be introducing JWT in follow up Alpha or Beta release
+    - We will be introducing JWT in follow up Beta release

+# Troubleshooting
+- `Assets/OneSignal/Example/OneSignalExampleBehaviou.cs error : The type or namespace name '...`
+  - Delete the directory at `Assets/OneSignal` and the xml file at `Assets/Plugins/Android/OneSignalConfig.plugin/AndroidManifest.xml`